 One study in Australia found the prevalence of Giardia in healthy cats to be 2%, although those numbers may be up to 12% in crowded conditions such as shelters and catteries.
 Kittens and young adult cats are most commonly infected as well as cats living in crowded environments and cats who are immunocompromised such as those with FIV or FeLV.
 A large number of cats may be infected with Giardia and display no clinical signs, so many pet owners are unaware their cat is infected.
 The geographical distribution of Giardia is worldwide and it is the most common parasite to infect humans and a common cause of diarrhea in travellers.

 How do cats become infected with Giardia?

-The trophozoites move towards the colon where they produce a cyst wall.
+- The trophozoites move towards the colon where they produce a cyst wall.
 The trophozoite within the cyst divides once, and this mature cyst now contains two trophozoites.
-This cyst is carried away by the passing fecal stream and leaves the body.
-These cysts are extremely hardy and can survive for long periods in water.
+This cyst is carried away by the passing fecal stream and leaves the body in the feces.
+It can take as little as three days post infection for cysts to appear in the feces.
+These cysts are extremely hardy and can survive for several months in cool, moist environments.

 What are the symptoms of Giardia in cats?

 Most cats are asymptomatic, even so, just like cats with clinical signs, asymptomatic cats may shed cysts in their feces.
 Clinical signs are most likely to be seen in younger animals from multi-cat households/environments or those with concurrent illness.
 The parasite has a one to two week incubation period.

 If large numbers of trophozoites develop the cat will develop symptoms which include: